Customer service & tarmac delay plan

 If your flight is delayed, cancelled or rescheduled on the day of travel and:

-- Impacts on connections with other flights that are part of the same ticketed journey, we'll ensure your onward travel is re-booked with as little disruption as possible
+- Impacts on connections with other flights that are part of the same ticketed journey, we'll endeavour to ensure your onward travel is re-booked with as little disruption as possible

 - Impacts on other travel arrangements (including flights that are not part of the same ticketed journey), then we ask that you please contact your travel agent or travel provider to change those arrangements